 - Labor is charged at a rate of two hundred and twenty dollars per hour, with a two-hour minimum for safe openings and a half-hour minimum for all other services.
 Payment must be in cash or as a check at the time of service, unless otherwise arranged in advance.

 - Additional charges will apply for any parts required, but these charges are usually minimal except in cases of major malfunction.
 There is no charge for the tungsten-carbide-tipped or diamond-tipped drill-bits or other expendable materials that may be used up in the process of breaching a safe.

 The price for a safe or lock varies with the level of security and other features.
 I sell good security products at fair prices, but there’s no one-size-fits-all security solution.
 Just give me a call, and I’ll be glad to discuss your security needs with you.

 What do you do when you’re not cracking safes?

-Well, I wish I were riding a sexy Italian sport-bike, but I’m between motorcycles at the moment.
-Meanwhile, I play a sweet electric guitar with cool custom pick-up wiring.
+Sometimes I play a sweet electric guitar with cool custom pick-up wiring.
 I’m better at the wiring than I am at the playing.
 But anyway, here’s some instrumental music for your enjoyment: The Star-Spangled Banner (MP3)